Air Raid Precautions: Gas decontamination

 Specialists to deal with and clean up incidents involving chemical weapons.

+Other A.R.P. responsibilities included offering the public advice and guidance regarding gas attack and their gas masks through speaking with A.R.P.
+Wardens or visiting an A.R.P.
+Post as directed by Ministry of Home Security flier/handbills.

 Fire guards

+'What To Do About Gas' Ministry of Home Security handbill circa 1941 referring to A.R.P.
+Posts.

 Following the destruction caused by the bombing of the City of London in late December 1940, the Fire Watcher scheme was introduced in January 1941.
 All buildings in certain areas had to have a 24-hour watch kept.
 In the event of fire these fire watchers could call on the rescue services and ensure they could access the building to deal with incidents.

 Second World War

 ARP wardens working at a London ARP sector post.

 Local councils were responsible for organising all the necessary ARP services in their areas.
 Although the standard procedures prescribed that the ideal warden should be at least 30 years old, men and women of all ages were wardens.
 In certain instances, given special needs of communities, even teenagers were wardens.
 The role of ARP was open to both men and women but only men could serve in the gas contamination (teams that dealt with chemical and gas bombs), heavy and light rescue and demolition services.

 Control of a local authority's warden service was through a chief warden to whom each sector's area warden would report.
-Within metropolitan boroughs, the initial aim was to have one warden to every 500 residents (this increased later), reporting from individual warden posts – each with its own post warden.
+Within metropolitan boroughs, the initial aim was to have one warden to every 500 residents (this increased later), reporting from individual warden posts – each with its own Post Warden.
 Post wardens received messages from the local wardens which they passed to the central Report and Control headquarters.

 ARP wardens were initially set up in temporary posts (in homes, shops and offices) and later in purpose-built facilities, mainly at the junctions of roads.
 In cities, a warden post was responsible for a small area (larger in rural areas) with five wardens to every 4–5,000 people.
 In London there were approximately ten posts to the square mile.
 Divided into sectors each post had between three and six wardens who had local knowledge of the location of shelters, utilities (water, gas, electric), what buildings contained (important for the fire services) and who was resident in their sector.

 ARP wardens had the task of patrolling the streets during blackout, to ensure that no light was visible.
 If a light was spotted, the warden would alert the person/people responsible by shouting something like "Put that light out!".
 They could report persistent offenders to the local police.

 During the seven-month Phoney War period following the outbreak of war in September 1939, ARP wardens mainly offered advice, issued gas masks and air raid shelters (such as the external Anderson and internal Morrison shelter) and enforced the blackout.